Order your Symbicort inhaler online

 - Hold the inhaler upright.
 The red grip should point to the floor.

-- Load your inhaler with one dose.
+- Load your inhaler with 1 dose.
 In order to do this, you need to turn the red grip as far as it will go in one direction, then in the other direction.
 You will hear a clicking sound which indicates when the inhaler is loaded.
 Do not hold the mouthpiece while loading the inhaler.

 - Breathe out gently.
 In order to avoid breathing into the inhaler, hold it away from you while you breathe out.